ValencianoFran/FranRuiz_DuckDevWeb/README.md

 ![](https://i.gyazo.com/eb42e63ba403564d964919e1b6eb4b90.png)

 Hi! my name is Fran Ruiz Gimenez and I am the game designer of DuckDev on our project [A Link between ages](https://github.com/carcasanchez/ALinkBetweenAges/wiki).
-I have worked as a multidisciplinar member making the game design, programming and helping the team with the art and his integration on the game.
+I have worked as a multidisciplinar member making the entire game design, programming and helping the team with the art and his integration on the game.

 # Game Design